TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sqlmanagedinstance/problemscopingques-sqlmi-conn-ts-18456.md

     "title": "SQL Database Managed Instance",
     "fileAttachmentHint": "",
     "diagnosticCard": {
-        "title": "Diagnostics",
+        "title": "Failed Login Troubleshooter",
-        "description": "Our diagnostics can identify the cause of many common service-related connection errors.", "insightNotAvailableText": "Our diagnostics did not detect any issues with your resource.
-See our recommended solutions below to troubleshoot your problem."
+        "description": "The Failed Login Troubleshooter can identify the cause of many common failed login errors.", "insightNotAvailableText": "Our troubleshooter did not detect any issues with your resource.
+See our manual troubleshooting steps below to troubleshoot your problem."
     },
     "formElements": [
         {